This guide explains healthcare in Switzerland, Swiss health insurance, visiting a doctor, going to a hospital, emergency services, and more.

 Pharmacies in Switzerland

 Pharmacies (Apotheke/Pharmacie/Farmacia), clearly marked with a green cross, are good places to get health advice as well as medicines.
-The first time you get prescription medicines from a pharmacy you’ll be asked for a small, one-off fee to open a patient file in which the pharmacy will record all your medications.
-If you go to another pharmacy you’ll have to do the same there so it makes sense to try to go to the same pharmacy each time.
+You will need to pay a small, one-off fee the first time you get prescription medicines from a pharmacy.
+This is to open a patient file in which the pharmacy will record all your medications.
+If you go to another pharmacy you will have to do the same there, therefore it makes sense to try to go to the same pharmacy each time.

+Pharmacies are usually open from 8am to 12pm then 2pm to 6pm Mondays to Fridays; they close earlier around 5pm on Saturdays.
 If you need an emergency out-of-hours pharmacy you can find the nearest one to you on this SOS-Pharmacy website (in English).
-Medicines cost more at out-of-hours pharmacies.

-Emergency treatment is covered by the basic health insurance and you can consult with any doctor or hospital directly in an emergency, even if you have a restricted choice, HMO or Telmed policy.
-You may be asked for your health insurance details even in an emergency so keep them with you at all times.
+The basic health insurance covers emergency treatment and you can consult with any doctor or hospital directly in an emergency, even if you have restricted choice.
+They may ask you for your health insurance details, even in an emergency, so keep these with you at all times.

 For urgent medical treatment, go to the A&E or ER (Notaufnahme / d’urgence / pronto soccors) of the nearest hospital; most public hospitals have 24-hour A&E departments.

 For an ambulance, call 144, free of charge from any public phone.
-They will only take the patient to hospital; relatives or friends will have to make their own way.
-Insurance will cover 50 percent of the ambulance cost, though no more than CHF 500 per year if there is no immediate danger to life, so you might want to take the patient to hospital by car or public transport if they are well enough to travel this way.
+Insurance will cover 50% of the ambulance cost, although no more than CHF 500 per year if there is no immediate danger to life.
+Therefore, you might want to take the patient to hospital by car or public transport if they are well enough to travel this way.

 Other useful numbers, free of charge, from any payphone include:

-- 1818 – information service in German, French, Italian and English.
+- Information service in German, French, Italian, and English: 1818

 See our complete list of emergency numbers in Switzerland.

-- I need a doctor – Ich brauche einen Arzt.
+- I need a doctor – Ich brauche einen Arzt (German)

-- I need a doctor – J’ai besoin d’un médicin.
+- I need a doctor – J’ai besoin d’un médicin (French)

-- I need a doctor – Ho bisogno di un medico.
+- I need a doctor – Ho bisogno di un medico (Italian)